nonprofitmba/jpberriz.net/_posts/2021-02-07-summary-of-strategic-planning-by-bryson.md

 layout: post
 title: Summary of Strategic Planning by Bryson
 permalink: summary-of-strategic-planning-by-Bryson
-category: strategic planning
+category: Strategic planning
-tags: purpose, summaries, books
+tags: Purpose, Summaries, Books
 ---

 This is my summary of the book "Strategic Planning for Public and Nonprofit Organizations" by John M. Bryson.